DoaaMosalam/Infinity-Store-App/README.md

 <p> - Using Firebase and Crashlytics
 <p>- Using Navigation component with Compose</p>
 </p> - Get All Data From API </p>
+</p> - Hide API keys and other sensitive information in Android by using BuildConfig</p>

   ## Best practice: